 Changes in your heart’s shape can also disrupt that organ’s electrical system.
 An electrical current travels through your entire heart with every heartbeat, causing each part of the heart to squeeze in a specific sequence.
 Your heart’s shape is part of how that timing works, and when parts of your heart stretch, it can disrupt that timing.
 If it takes too long — even by tiny fractions of a second— that delay can cause your heart to beat out of sync (a problem called dyssynchrony).
 Similarly, alcohol can have a toxic effect on your heart and cause scar tissue to form.
 That scar tissue can also cause potentially life-threatening arrhythmias (irregular heart rhythms).

-While the long-term effects of alcoholic cardiomyopathy tend to get the most attention, there’s also the potential for acute (short-term) problems.
+While the long-term effects of alcohol-induced cardiomyopathy tend to get the most attention, there’s also the potential for acute (short-term) problems.
 An example of this is a condition sometimes known as “holiday heart syndrome.”

 Drinking a large quantity of alcohol in a short period can also have toxic effects on your heart muscle.
 This can cause a disruption in your heart rhythm called “fibrillation.”
 This is when the chambers of your heart try to beat so quickly that they only twitch or quiver.
 When chambers of your heart do this, they don’t pump effectively.
 This happens in one of two ways: